-Figure 9: Base AFC - Glen Raven to Burlington 100 kV (DUK) July 2016 - September 2016
+Figure 9: Base AFC - Glen Raven to Burlington 100 kV (DUK) October 2016 - December 2016

-Glen Raven to Burlington 100 kV (DUK): This flowgate has the "Glen Raven to Mabane" 100 kV White Line as its contingent element, and was the cause of 41 hourly TSR refusals, mostly for the "DUK to CPLE" path.
+Glen Raven to Burlington 100 kV (DUK): This is actually a group of four flowgates with the same monitored element.
+Contingent elements include the "Parkwood to Pleasant Garden" 500 kV line, and the "Glen Raven to Mabane" 100 kV White and Black Lines.
+These flowgates were the cause of 51 daily or hourly TSR refusals, all on the "DUK to CPLE" path.

-The rating on this flowgate was MW as can be seen from the green line in the figure.
+The rating on this flowgate was MW until December 1 when it increased to MW as can be seen from the green line in the figure.

 As can be seen from the dotted purple line in the figure, the Duke and Progress generation does explain some of the variation in the Base AFC.
-Most generation unloads the flowgate.
-The
+Most generation unloads the flowgate with low shift factors.
+The station has the largest shift factor at percent.
+We did not find any generation outages that made a significant contribution to Base AFC reductions.

 We evaluated the impacts of transmission outages on the flowgate by solving a power flow case with and without the component in service and observing the resulting changes in flow on the flowgate.
-Our review of Duke transmission outages on days with TSR refusals found that none had a significant impact.
+Our review of Duke transmission outages on days with TSR refusals found one outage to be of interest.
+The monitored line in the flowgate is the